jgibson18seneca/ACS730-Project2/README.md

 2. "instances"
 3. "vpc"

+******* OTHER NOTES
 Terraform State files stored to S3 bucket - "acs730-project-bucket"
+SSH Key Pair needs to be created before provisioning "instances" folder - Key Pair should be named 'project'